hchachko/cs-554-final-project/README.md

     npm start

-  4) With the server running, open a seperate console window.
+  4) With the server running, open a separate console window.
 Move to the frontend directory:

     cd frontend